holgerbrandl/kalasim/docs/userguide/docs/resource.md

 <!--https://r-simmer.org/reference/select.html-->
 <!--Equivalent of simmer::select (See Ucar2019,p12) with multiple select policies-->

 There is a special mechanism to select resources dynamically.
 With `selectResource()` a resource can be  selected from a list of resources using a policy.
-There are several policies provided:
+There are several policies provided via `ResourceSelectionPolicy`:

-* `SHORTEST_QUEUE`: The resource with the shortest queue, i.e. the least busy resource is selected.
+* `ShortestQueue`: The resource with the shortest queue, i.e. the least busy resource is selected.
-* `ROUND_ROBIN`: Resources will be selected in a cyclical order.
+* `RoundRobin`: Resources will be selected in a cyclical order.
-* `FIRST_AVAILABLE`: The first available resource is selected.
+* `FirstAvailable`: The first available resource is selected.
+* `RandomAvailable`: An available resource is randomly selected.
-* `RANDOM`: A resource is randomly selected.
+* `Random`: A resource is randomly selected.

-The `*_AVAILABLE` policies check for resource availability (i.e. whether the current capacity is sufficient to honor the requested quantity (defaulting to `1`).
+The `*Available` policies check for resource availability i.e. whether the current capacity is sufficient to honor the requested quantity (defaulting to `1`).
 Resources that do not meet this requirement will not be considered for selection.
 When using these policies, an error will be raised if all resources are unavailable.

 !!! warning
     With `selectResource`, a resource will be only selected.
 It won't actually [request](component.md#request) it.